celinelatulipe/ThinkLikeComputer/_sources/FunctionsParametersScope/Printvsreturn.rst

 it, as in ``print(square(g(2)))``.

 The print statement is fairly easy to understand.
-It takes a python object and outputs a printed representation of it in the output window.
-You can think of the print statement as something that takes an object from the land of the program and makes it visible to the land of the human observer.
+It takes a python object and outputs a printed representation of it in the output console.
+In this Runestone book, that shows up in the little window beneath the activecode area.
+You can think of the print statement as something that takes an object from the land of the program and makes it visible to the land of the programmer.

 .. note::

-   **Print is for people**.
+   **Print is for programmers**.
 Remember that slogan.
 Printing has no effect on the ongoing execution of a program.
 It doesn't assign a value to a variable.
 It doesn't return a value from a function call.

 If you're confused, chances are the source of your confusion is really about returned values and the evaluation of complex expressions.
 A function that returns a value is producing a value for use *by the program*, in particular for